Our Music teachers have a vast array of knowledge and experience with music, and are at the heart of our Music Programs and Choir groups.

 Ms. Kosanovic received her Bachelor and Master degrees in flute performance at the Academy of Art in Novi Sad, Serbia.
 She has performed in master classes with Peter-Lukas Graf at Internationale Sommerakademie Mozarteum (Salzburg, Austria), Aurel Nicole (Hvar, Croatia), Renate Grais (Venice, Italy) and Michael Debost (Belgrade, Serbia).

 While studying at university and after graduating, she has served in various Orchestras in Korea such as Daegu Philharmonic Orchestra, Daegu Symphony Orchestra and Seoul Concert Orchestra.
 She has been performing as a member of The Metropolitan Orchestra in Sydney.

-She has a lot of teaching experience from Korea and Australia, and is actively working as a professional Violin & Viola teacher in Sydney.
+She has built lots of teaching and playing experience from Korea and in Australia and is actively working as a professional violist and Violin & Viola teacher in Sydney.

 Joseph finished his Bachelor of Music Performance (Classical Voice) at the Sydney Conservatorium of Music in 2017 with the Helens Myers Scholarship.
 He has also been the recipient of multiple scholarships and prizes outside of the Conservatorium.
 In 2017, he was named a semi-finalist at the IFAC Australian Singing Competition, where he won the Ingrid Davidson Award.
 In 2018, he won both the ‘Operatic Aria’ and ‘Lieder’ Sections at the Ryde Eisteddfod, and 2nd place in the Sydney Song Prize 2018.